builtforzero/bfz-starter-project/README.md

 # BFZ GitHub Pages Starter Project

-Use this starter code to set up a project that uses the Yarn package manager and deploys to GitHub Pages.
+Set up a project that uses the Yarn package manager and deploys to GitHub Pages.
 This tutorial covers the following steps:

 1. Get software
 2. Set up the project in GitHub